uber-go/guide/style.md

 </td><td>

-Options must be provided only if needed.
+Options are provided only if needed.

 ```go
 db.Open(addr)